Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Hypertrophic cardiomyopathy is a myocardial disease characterized by focal or diffuse myocardial hypertrophy of the left and / or right ventricle, more often asymmetric, involving the hypertrophic process of the interventricular septum, normal or reduced volume of the left ventricle, accompanied by normal or increased contractility of the myocardium with a significant decrease in diastolic function.
+Hypertrophic cardiomyopathy is a myocardial disease characterized by focal or diffuse hypertrophy of the myocardium of the left and/or right ventricle, often asymmetrical, with involvement of the interventricular septum in the hypertrophic process, normal or reduced volume of the left ventricle, accompanied by normal or increased contractility of the myocardium with a significant decrease in diastolic function.

 ICD-10 code